Natural Water Slide

 North of the town of Johnsondale, a remote creek flows over a smooth granite slab.
-At the bottom of the rock there is a small pool where sliders are dumped off, punctuating a recreational ride down the creek with a refreshing exclamation point.
+At the bottom of the rock is a small pool where sliders are dumped off, punctuating a recreational ride down the creek with a refreshing exclamation point.
 The water slide is farther off the Western Divide Highway than other attractions in Giant Sequoia National Monument (like Trail of 100 Giants, Needles Lookout, and Dome Rock), but the mirth is worth the drive.

 To get to the waterslide: From the intersection of Western Divide Highway and Parker Pass Road (2.6 miles south of Trail of 100 Giants), head east on Parker Pass Road.
 After 6.5 miles, turn north on Lloyd Meadow Road (Forest Route 22S82) and take that road for 5.7 miles to a parking area on the right side of the road.
 A dirt fire road (Route 22S90) leads uphill to the left.
 Park where it is permitted and hike up the fire road to the water slide.

-Trailhead address: Forest Route 22S82, Sequoia National Forest, Springville, CA93208
+Trailhead address: Forest Route 22S82, Sequoia National Forest, Springville, CA 93208

-Trailhead coordinates: 36.027466, -118.515284 (36° 01′ 38.87″N 118° 30′ 55.02″W)
+Trailhead coordinates: 36.02745, -118.5153 (36° 01′ 38.8″N 118° 30′ 55.1″W)

 You may also view a regional map of surrounding Sierra Nevada trails and campgrounds.